-The role of the Critical Contingency Operator includes to:
+Critical Contingency Operator

-Critical Contingency Process
+Critical Contingency Events

 Critical Contingencies occur when there is a shortage of gas supply relative to demand.
 The pressure on the Transmission System can fall to a point where intervention is required to ensure that a sufficient supply of gas is maintained in the Transmission System to supply distribution networks and domestic consumers.

-The Transmission System Owner (TSO) remains in direct control and management of the transmission system at all times by activating processes and procedures contained within their Critical Contingency Management Plan (CCMP).
+The Transmission System Owner (TSO) remains in direct control and management of the transmission system at all times and activates processes and procedures contained in theirCritical Contingency Management Plan (CCMP).

 The CCO Information Guide, which outlines the communication flows between the CCO and stakeholders during a critical contingency, has been revised to reflect actions arising from the recent test Exercise Atiru.

 The latest verion is available on the Publications page.

 Firstgas has made some minor amendments to its Critical Contingency Management Plan.

 The latest verions is available on the Publications page.